mininet-wifi/mininet-wifi.github.io/index.md

 * * *

+## IEEE 802.11p

-## Be default, mac80211_hwsim does not support IEEE 802.11p.
+By default, mac80211_hwsim does not support IEEE 802.11p.
 Hence, you need to do some changes in this module in order to enable IEEE 802.11p.
 Please follow the steps below:

 ### wireless-regdb – regulatory information